 Is CBD Vape Oil Legal?

-CBD is legal in all fifty United States.
+CBD is legal in all 50 states according to the 2018 Farm Bill.
 This is, provided, that it is derived from hemp, not marijuana.
 The difference?
 We’ll lay it out for you here.

 The Difference Between Hemp and Marijuana